Brad Pascall

 Brad Pascall (born July 29, 1970) is a Canadian former professional ice hockey defenceman.
-He is currently an assistant general manager with the Calgary Flames of the National Hockey League (NHL).
+He is currently an assistant general manager with the Calgary Flames of the National Hockey League (NHL), as well as the general manager of their AHL affiliate: the Calgary Wranglers.
 Pascall was selected by the Buffalo Sabres in the 5th round (103rd overall) of the 1990 NHL Entry Draft.
-Following his retirement as a player, Pascall worked as an executive for Hockey Canada.
+Following his retirement as a player, Pascall worked for Hockey Canada for nearly two decades, eventually serving as vice-president of hockey operations.

 His wife, Cassie Campbell, captained the Canada women's national ice hockey team to gold medal victories at both the 2002 and 2006 Winter Olympics.
 His father, Bernie Pascall, was a sportscaster for the CTV Television Network in the 1970s and '80s and television play-by-play broadcaster for the Vancouver Canucks.